NTTLimitedRD/plumbery/docs/tutorial.sql.master.slave.rst

 In this use case a master database server and a slave database server are deployed in different locations.
 The back-end IPv6 infrastructure provided by Dimension Data is used to replicate data continuously, at no additional cost.

-With such redundancy, disaster recovery is limited to the promotion of the slave database to a master database.
+As shown below, plumbery provides a streamlined definition of the overall solution, that encompasses servers location, the networking infrastructure, the security of information flows, but also the contextualisation of nodes and the small but important final brushes that are making a solution really appealing.

+When starting from scratch, it takes about 15 minutes to deploy the fittings below.
+About half of it is related to the deployment at cloud services from Dimension data.
+The other half is incurred by cloud-init in the contextualisation of nodes, the software part of the solution.
+After that time, you can connect to the cluster and use it for real.

 Requirements for this use case
 ------------------------------